Sant720/sandwich/content/docs/sandwich/ingredients.md

 ## Main filling: Sliced roast turkey

-Turkey serves as the **primary savory and structural component**.
+Turkey serves as the **primary savory and structural ingredient**.
 Its lean, mild profile gives the sandwich stability without adding heaviness, making it an ideal base for stronger flavors such as kimchi or dijonnaise.
 The tenderness of turkey also complements crisp and acidic elements, supporting both flavor and texture contrast.

+{{<image src="/images/ckt-turkey.png" alt="Sliced roast turkey" title="Sliced roast turkey">}}

 ---